Zum Inhalt springenZur Suche springen

 • Wait.
 Stay kind.
 We also do this a lot.

-• After one to two weeks, you may of course just write again, to inquire about your question (depending on how urgent it actually is, this you have to judge yourself).
+• After two weeks, you may of course just write again, to inquire about your question (depending on how urgent it actually is, this you have to judge yourself).
 Please make sure to include your original email, as it might have never reached us in the first place.

 • If you use a Microsoft-based email server and failed to get an answer from us twice, try using a different email address the third time.